horizontal pressure gradient

 The analysis uses two different baselines, each with a different purpose:

-• a high-fidelity offline reference solution that is used as the main accuracy target, and
+• an analytic reference solution evaluated inside the analysis step that is used as the main accuracy target, and

 • a Python-computed two-column HPGA diagnostic from the init step that is used as a consistency check against Omega.